JakuWorks/Projects/Small/(UNF) WindowsCustomStartup (.ps1 .bat .ahk)/README.txt

 Short Description:
     THIS PROJECT IS UNFINISHED, ABANDONED AND DOESN'T WORK

     I got a new laptop and I wanted to 'set it up'.
-One time I made my own autostart (with custom hotkeys) and thought - why not I create my own 'downloader' for it and why not I do it in PowerShell Script.
+One time I made my own autostart (with custom hotkeys) and thought - why not I create my own 'downloader' for it and why not I do it in PowerShell Script?
     Then because I had very little time (school, exams) I had to stop working on it and leave it unfinished, to abandon this project a few months after.

     THIS PROJECT IS UNFINISHED, ABANDONED AND DOESN'T WORK